Kaylam60/SLAM-Based-Robot/index.md

 ![temp_readings_py](assets/lab1/temppy.png)

 ### A Limitation
 The Artemis Board has a maximum storage of 384 kB of RAM.
-If we sampled 16-bit values at 150 Hz every 50 seconds, we would be able to create 25 values before the storage on the Artemis board would run out.
+If we sampled 16-bit values at an average frequency every 50 seconds, we would be able to create about less than 30 values before the storage on the Artemis board would run out.
 Sending data in groups would thus optimize the speed of data acquisition from the Artemis board.